CONTENT EXTENSIVELY UPDATED: April 6, 2023

 - How much the bargain fare is and how much a regular (normal) fare usually costs.
 Great for figuring out just how much of a bargain the flight is.

-- Detailed instructions on how to book the flight.
-As noted in the next section, Scott’s Cheap Flights doesn’t try to be Orbitz or Travelocity or Booking.com.
+- Link to Google Flights.
+As noted in the next section, Going.com doesn’t try to be Orbitz or Travelocity or Booking.com.
 They focus on providing flight info and let Google Flights handle the actual booking process.

 - The names of the airlines offering the deal.
 Hugely important, so that you don’t end up booking a flight on RinkyDink Airlines, for example.